 No debris in the crawl spaces of raised homes.
 This issue comes up all of the time on older homes in the area.
 Over the years, stuff accumulates under the house.
 There is no sense in putting off removing it or thinking that the buyer can take of it after the closing – the appraiser will make it a loan requirement.

 No drainage that ends under the house.
 Again, this is more common in older, raised homes.
-Do-it-yourself plumbing that drains directly under the house is a no-no and should be corrected immediately.
+Do-it-yourself plumbing that drains directly under the house is a no-no and should be corrected immediately by residential plumbing services.

 No exposed, raw wood or dry rot and no rotten counters or countertops.
 Rot is a hot issue with FHA because it can impact the structural integrity of a home.
 The most common problems we find when viewing homes are rot around the windows and unpainted soffits or fascia.
 For those rotten countertops, you can opt for a granite transformation which gives a sleek look while also being timeless.
 For more information, check out this site: https://www.granitetransformations.com/location/granite-transformations-of-redding/.